TEAMMATES/teammates/docs/development.md

 npm run start
 ```

-The dev server URL will be given at the console output, e.g. `http://localhost:4200`.
+The dev server URL will be listed at the console output, e.g. `http://localhost:4200`.

 To stop the dev server, press `Ctrl + C`.